e-psi-lon/e-psi-lon/README.md

 ### What do I do

 I make some **Minecraft** datapacks or resources pack and I use Python and Kotlin (and a little bit of JavaScript).
-I want to lean Java and C but I've a thing called ✨*la flemme*✨ in French
+I want to lean Java and C but I've something called ✨*la flemme*✨ in French

 <img src="https://github-readme-stats.vercel.app/api?username=e-psi-lon&hide=issues&show_icons=true&theme=radical&count_private=true&show_icons=true"/>